jdonnerstag/pyfwf_db/README.rst

   USME20080503F0f51da89a299Kelly Crose     WhateverComedian
   ...

-Where each line represents one dataset and every field has a fixed length, without explicit separator between the fields.
+Where each line represents one dataset and every field, respectively line, has a fixed length, without explicit separator between the fields.

 Key Features
 ============

 This lib is especially targetted for the following use cases:

-- No more lunch breaks for whatever ingest or import job to finish
+- Ultra-fast: no more lunch breaks for whatever ingest or import job to finish
-- Data sets which are too large to fit into memory
+- Data sets (files) which can be larger then the memory available
-- New files of the same kind arrive regulary and must be treated as one large file.
+- New files of the same kind arrive regulary and must be considered like partions of one large data set.
+- Individual files might get replaced with updated ones, e.g. because of corrections
+- The exact field structure of a file type might change over time.
+A data set may consist of multiple files, possibly based on a different version of the structure.
-- Views (subsets) are required
+- Filters and Views (subsets) are required.
-- Views based on filters (== indexes).
 We opted for django-like filters.
-- Retrieving data via lookups (views, indexes) must be very fast.
+- Support for indexes and very fast lookups.
 But no analytics, reporting or number crunching.
 - Easy export of views into Pandas, Vaex and other tools if needed
-- Some data are like change records (CDC) and only the last one received is relevant.
+- Some data are like change records (CDC) and only the one received before a certain point in time is relevant.
-  Old ones must be ignored.
 Filtering them should be easy and fast.
+All fields must be provided in each record (not just the fields that have changed).
 - Persisted indexes to avoid rebuilding them unnecessarily
-- Casts and transformations to convert field data (bytes) into strings, ints, dates or anything else
+- Casts and transformations to convert field data (bytes) into strings, ints, dates or anything you want
 - Support for arbitrary line-endings: it's unbelievable how often we receive files with none-standard line-endings, such as \x00 or similar.
-- Files which are compressed or from an object store can still be processed, but must fit into memory (or locally cached)
+- Files which are compressed or from a (remote) object store can be processed, but must fit into memory (or uncompressed and locally cached; not in this package)
 - Field length is in bytes rather then chars.
 UTF-8 chars consume 1-6 bytes, which leads to variable line lengths in bytes.
 The lib however relies on a constant line length in bytes (except for leading comment lines)

+<< Moved into separate package?? >>
-- Vizualization as table (thanks to `terminaltables`_
+- CLI visualization as table (thanks to `terminaltables`_)
-- Virtually change the order of the columns, to change the visualisation
+- To refine the visualisation, virtually change the order of the columns
 - Virtually remove columns not needed
-- Virtually add columns (in-memory).
-The files remain read-only.
+- Add virtual (computed) columns (in-memory).
+The files remain read-only and unchanged.
 - Sorting and uniqueness filters based on column data
 - Entry count in a view (subset)

 .. _terminaltables: https://robpol86.github.io/terminaltables/

 There are many tools around to explore (fixed-width) data files.
-But this little tool has been handy for us.
+But this little tool has been very handy for us.

 How did we get here?
 ====================

 Building this lib wasn't our first thought:

-- We needed lots of lookups across multiple tables, all provided as files.
+- We needed lots of lookups, but no analytics, across multiple tables, all provided as files.
 And because we have been using RDBMS and Nosql systems quite a bit, we had good and experienced people.
 But ingesting and preparing (staging) the data took ages.
 We applied partitioning, and all sort of tricks to speed up ingest and lookups, but it remained painful, slow and also comparatively expensive.
   We've tested it on-premise and in public clouds, including rather big boxes with sufficient I/O and network bandwidth.
 - We tried NoSql but following best pratices, it is adviced to create a schema that matches your queries best.
 Hence more complexity in the ingest layer.
-This and because network latency for queries don't go away, did not make us happy.
+This and because network latency for queries didn't go away, did not make us happy.
 - We also tried converting the source files into hdf5 and similar formats, but (a) it still requires injest and it wasn't especially fast, and (b) many of